JoeBuildsStuff/autonomous-coding-multimodel/README.md

 A minimal harness demonstrating long-running autonomous coding with multiple LLM providers.
 This demo implements a two-agent pattern (initializer + coding agent) that can build complete applications over multiple sessions.

+**Browser automation via puppeteer-mcp-server is enabled by default for all providers.**

 ## Supported Providers

 | Provider | Default Model | Features |